orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 Don't worry if you are unable to complete all of the features of the app.
 We are mainly interested in seeing your approach to designing and implementing a quality frontend web application.

-You should spend 2-4 hours on this challenge but this is a general guide - not a rule.
+We recommend spending 2-4 hours on this assessment but this is a general guide - not a rule.
 You are free to submit your response as you like.

 ## Submitting Your Response